Get

 Chin acne in cats may not sound like a familiar diagnosis.
 Who thought cats could suffer from chin acne?
 But think again.

 Cats of all ages—young, old, and in between—can be afflicted with the same acne that strikes humans.
-However, in cats, it often is localized to the chin.
+However, in cats, it is often localized to the chin.
 Therefore, many people may not notice it in the early stages.
 And, because it is often not spoken about, many people don’t realize it is a relatively common cat concern!

 No one is entirely sure what causes chin acne in cats, but it does generally seem to only affect the chin.
 Unlike humans, cats don’t get acne on their faces, backs, etc.